ashleymichaelwilliams/Terraform-GKE-sample/README.md

 # Terraform-GKE-sample

-#### This Terraform automation builds out a highly available managed Kubernetes cluster running on Google's GKE service across 3x availability zones runnnig "n1-standard-2" type preemptible nodes. <br>
+#### This Terraform automation builds out a highly available managed Kubernetes cluster running on Google's GKE service. <br>
+The cluster's node-pool is spread across 3x availability zones with *n1-standard-2* instance type preemptible nodes. <br>

 > n1-standard-2 Spec: 2x CPUs and 7.5GB Memory (approx cost per preemptible instance is **$.02/hr** at the time of writing)